Moodle: Student Journals

 6. From the Individual blogs drop-down menu, choose:

-• No (blog together or in group): No individual student will have a blog but can contribute to a group or class blog.
+• No (blog together or in group): No individual student will have a blog, but they can contribute to a group or class blog.

 7. (Optional) Expand Advanced options to customize the participate interface: